-If you need to flash as fast as possible, it is possible to use the durexForth assembler to generate machine code. :asm and ;asm define a code word, just like : and ; define Forth words.
+If you need to flash as fast as possible, it is possible to use the durexForth assembler to generate machine code. code and ;code define a code word, just like : and ; define Forth words.
 Within a code word, you can use assembler mnemonics.

 '''

-:asm flash
+code flash

-here # push current addr
+here ( push current addr )

 d020 inc,

-jmp, # jump to pushed addr
+jmp, ( jump to pushed addr )

-;asm
+;code

 flash

 '''